sebastianbrzustowicz/QuadControl/README.md

 ## Transferred data

-The data retrieved from the API is as follows:
+The data retrieved from the API have to be the same in client and vehicle.
+This software provide support for following data format:

 ```json
 {